suitenumerique/hackdays2025/submissions/workadventure/README.md

 - Integrate voice/video zones with contextual document previews (e.g. "open meeting doc" when entering a bubble).
 - Better authentication handling
 - Integrate other LaSuite tools
+- Choose the file to share in the area (can be a personal one)